pingidentity/pingone-openapi-specifications/README.md

 ### Pull Request Guidelines

-Due to our automated generation process, **we cannot merge pull requests that modify the `openapi.yaml` or `openapi.json` specification files.** Any manual changes would be overwritten by our pipeline.
+Due to our automated generation process, **we cannot merge pull requests that modify the YAML or JSON specification files.** Any manual changes would be overwritten by our pipeline.

 We welcome pull requests for: